wireapp/wire-server-deploy/docs/configuration.md

 cp values/nginx-lb-ingress/demo-secrets.example.yaml values/nginx-lb-ingress/demo-secrets.yaml
 ```

-* Adapt `values/metallb/demo-values.yaml` to provide a list of public IP addresses that your kubernetes nodes can bind to.
+* Adapt `values/metallb/demo-values.yaml` to provide a list of public IP address CIDRs that your kubernetes nodes can bind to.
 * Adapt `values/nginx-lb-ingress/demo-values.yaml` with correct URLs
 * Put your TLS cert and key into `values/nginx-lb-ingress/demo-secrets.yaml`.